 The full set of results and the detailed methodology behind these figures can be consulted in the study.
-Download: Assessing the European market potential of business microcredit and the associated funding needs of non-bank MFIs.

 The study was prepared in cooperation with European Microfinance Network (EMN) and was commissioned to evers & jung with the aim of supporting the European Commission in the process of designing the microfinance support for the next multiannual framework and provides the top-down assessment of total market potential for business microcredit in EU-28.
 The results of the study are complemented by an approximation of total volume of potential demand, an estimation of the market outreach by non-bank MFIs in different target groups and an estimate of the sector’s funding needs by 2020.